-The Doko Film Fest was created by Ray Smith in partnership with Bravo Blythewood, a non-profit dedicated to the promotion of arts in the area.
+The Doko Film Fest was created in 2018 by Ray Smith in partnership with Bravo Blythewood, a non-profit dedicated to the promotion of arts in the area.
+The inaugural event was held in April 2019.

 A leader in the academic world, Ray Smith began his career in the UK in the field of health care.
 He then moved onto Frankfurt, Germany, developing executive education programs for Deutsche Bank.
 His work brought him to the United States where he was Associate Dean for Executive Education at Duke University, a position he later held at the Darla Moore School of Business at the University of South Carolina (USC).
 While at USC, he designed and developed the concept of the virtual global classroom, using technologies to bring learners and faculty together from anywhere in the world.